dwyl/image-classifier/README.md

 With Machine Learning and models, you can greatly improve the search with semantic search: you search for images whose captions are close in terms of _meaning_ to your search.

 It remains to express what "close" means and how to do this.
-Theses notes describes how this can be done with pre-trained models powered by `Bumblebee`.
+We describe how this can be done with pre-trained models with the help of the Elixir `Bumblebee` package.

 The program is:

 - you upload images into a bucket.
 You analyse the image with a model to produce a caption - a short descriptive textdescription.
 This is an **Image-To-Text** process.
 We used the model "Salesforce/blip-image-captioning-base" with [Bumblebee.Vision.image_to_text](https://hexdocs.pm/bumblebee/Bumblebee.Vision.html#image_to_text/5).You then save the URL and the caption into a DB.
 - you record an audio with [MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) API. and run a **Speech-To-Text** process to produce a text transcription from the audio.
 We used the model "openai/whisper-small" and [Bumblebee.Audio.speech_to_text_whisper](https://hexdocs.pm/bumblebee/Bumblebee.Audio.html#speech_to_text_whisper/5).

-This transcription is the "target text": we want to find the captions that approximates this text in terms of meaning.
-This is **semantic search** where **embeddings** come into play: we transcript a text into a well-thought _vector space_ and then use an approximation algorithm to find the closest neighbours.
+This transcription is the "target text".
+We want to find images whose captionsapproximates this text in terms of meaning.
+This is **semantic search** where **embeddings** come into play: we encode each text as a vector and then use an approximation algorithm to find the closest neighbours.

-- to transform a text into a vector (a so-called embedding), we used the transformer "sentence-transformers/paraphrase-MiniLM-L6-v2" and [Bumblebee.Text.TextEmbedding.text_embedding](https://hexdocs.pm/bumblebee/Bumblebee.Text.html#text_embedding/3).
-You compute the embeddings for each image caption.
+- you transform a text into a vector (a so-called embedding).
+We used the transformer "sentence-transformers/paraphrase-MiniLM-L6-v2" with the help of the [Bumblebee.Text.TextEmbedding.text_embedding](https://hexdocs.pm/bumblebee/Bumblebee.Text.html#text_embedding/3) function.
+This encoding is done for each image caption.

-- to run a "knn_neighbour", you can use the [HNSWLib](https://github.com/elixir-nx/hnswlib) Elixir binding for this.
+- you run a **knn_neighbour** search.
+You can use the [HNSWLib](https://github.com/elixir-nx/hnswlib) Elixir binding for this.
 You build incrementally an Index struct from your captions, and then run a "knn_search" on this index with the audio transcription as an input.
 This process is dependant on the metric used.
-It returns the position(s) (indices) among the Index struct indices.
+It returns the most relevant position(s) - indices - among the Index struct indices.
 This is where you need to save whether the index or the embedding to look-up for the corresponding image(s).

 ## Transcribe an audio recording